 Arthursville became a major stop on the Underground Railroad in the early 1800s.
 Lewis Woodson, a barber, educator, and minister; John B. Vashon, the richest black man in Pittsburgh; and John Peck, owner of the downtown oyster house; were all agents for the Underground Railroad.
 On the North Side, which was then known as Allegheny City, there were also two stops on the railroad.
 Avery College, a vocational school for blacks, and the Felix Bruno mansion also conducted slaves to freedom.
 Because of its secrecy, it’s not known how many slaves escaped through the Underground Railroad, but some have estimated that 100,000 blacks escaped through it, with most likely only 10 percent making it all the way to Canada.
 Many who didn’t make it to Canada, settled in Pittsburgh in areas like Arthursville.

 This area of Pittsburgh flourished until the Fugitive Slave Act of 1850 was enacted.
 The act permitted recapture of fugitive slaves.
 Terrified slaves fled for Canada decimating the population of places like Arthursville.

 Pittsburgh, Anti-Slavery, and the Republican Party

 The anti-slavery movement led to the founding of the Republican Party, and Pittsburgh played a large role in the party’s early years, hosting the first-ever national convention here in 1856.
 With the election of Republican Abraham Lincoln in 1860, the simmering moral dilemma of slavery was brought to the cataclysmic conflict of the Civil War.
 Pennsylvania had the second highest enlistment of Union soldiers at 340,000, with 8,600 of them being black.
 More than 33,000 Pennsylvanians died in the war.

 Fortunately, Pittsburgh never came under fire during the Civil War, but the first black field officer in the U.S. Army, Martin Delany, came from Pittsburgh.
 Delany was also one of the first blacks admitted to Harvard Medical School.
-An accomplished writer, scientist, physician as well, Delany founded Pittsburgh’s first African American newspaper.
+An accomplished writer, scientist, and physician, Delany founded Pittsburgh’s first African-American newspaper.